usupun/Docker-sample-app/README.md

 Open a terminal or command prompt and navigate to the directory containing the Dockerfile, application files, and requirements.txt.
 Build the Docker image for the main app using the following command:

-docker build -t myapp -f mainapp/Dockerfile.
+docker build -t myapp:v1 -f Dockerfile-mainapp .

 3. Build the Docker image for the API using the following command:

-docker build -t api -f api/Dockerfile.
+docker build -t api:v1 -f Dockerfile-api .

 4. Create a network so that both the containers run in same network

-docker create network mynetwork
+docker network create mynetwork

 5. Run the Docker containers for both applications using the following commands:

-docker run -d --name myapi_container -p 8000:8000 --network mynetwork myapi docker run -d --name myapp_container -p 5000:5000 --network mynetwork myapp The -p flag maps the container's ports to the host machine's ports, enabling access to the applications.
+docker run -d --name myapi_container -p 8000:8000 --network mynetwork api:v1 docker run -d --name myapp_container -p 5000:5000 --network mynetwork myapp:v1

+The -p flag maps the container's ports to the host machine's ports, enabling access to the applications.
 Adjust the port numbers if needed.

 Access the main app at http://localhost:5000/ and verify that it fetches data from the API successfully.